-The collective noun for crows is a murder and we had heard there was a murder.
-Now anyone who has watched any crime drama wants to get involved right?
-I needed to see what had attracted this murder, could it in fact be a murder?
-Oh how that plot just thickened!
-We’d had a tip off and like the professional Jeetendra, the lead detective, was we were following it.
-We had jumped into the vehicle and were giving chase, as fast as the conditions would allow for.
+We had heard there was a murder and were invited to investigate.
+Anyone who has watched any crime drama wants to get involved right?
+In this instance a murder could mean a double murder because for there to be a murder chances are that there had been a death that could have been a murder in its own right.
+Confused?
+It will all become clear.
+Following the tip off, Jeetendra, the lead detective, consulted with me and we decided to give chase, as fast as the conditions would allow for.
 But wait, it couldn’t be all plain sailing, a decoy had been sent to distract us and it did its job brilliantly, we screeched to a halt.
 It was the first one he had seen in over two years.
 It was in fact a leopard – in lion territory.

 Another call had to be made.
 We’d had one incredible sighting but time was against us, we opted not to wait for the kill, which would be a less than perfect view and carried on with our mission to find the lion.
 We both looked at our watches and then back at each other, nodded in silent agreement and moved on.